Design a Data Model in Power BI

 Picture 374

-10. To test the two measures, first select the table visual on the report page.
+10. To test the two measures, first select the Table visual.

 11. In the Data pane, check the two measures.